-And for such big personal changes, it requires things to be enjoyable, interesting and most importantly, fun!
+For such significant personal changes to stick, they need to be enjoyable, engaging, and most importantly, fun!
 This leads us into our next point…

-The crazy thing is a nutritional lifestyle change can be fun!
+The crazy thing is, a nutritional lifestyle change can be fun!
 In fact, food should be fun, and it’s something we focus on heavily with our Tropeaka products.

 Here are a few ways you can put the fun back into eating healthy:

 - Research great recipes!
 Here are a few links to fresh, tasty and delicious recipes to get you started – Minimalist Baker, Chef Amber Shea and our own Tropeaka recipes.

 - Take a class in healthy cooking.
 Raw food classes are a great place to start!

 - Find a friend who is also interested in healthy eating, and have cooking catch ups with them.

 The key here is to make sure that any change in your lifestyle is fun!
 Don't calorie-restrict and starve yourself; just replace your unhealthy calories with healthy choices that are full of flavour.

 People hate restricting calories; it's human nature to indulge.
 Diets tend to prescribe caloric-restriction to counteract our tendency to indulge.
 However, simply eating an abundant, whole-foods diet full of fruits, vegetables, nuts, seeds and slow-release carbohydrates will not only keep you satisfied, but it will also help you stay lean.